dnspangler/dieselTherapy/readme.md

 At the end of the turn, you will get paid cash money for any unloaded patients at the hospital.
 But watch out - Any patients not at the hospital will deteriorate!
 A patient whose deterioration exeecedstheir satbility will die, and you will be fined a hefty sum.

-To prevent this, (t)reat your loaded patients - a d6 roll of 4+ modified by the difference between the treatment skill of your ambulance and the difficulty score of the patient, results in the deterioration of the patient being reduced by 1. (t)reating a patient with 0 deterioration implies successfully treating them in the field, and you get paid without having to lug them tothe Emergency Department - a failed check means a dead patient though!
+To prevent this, (t)reat your loaded patients - a d6 roll of 4+ modified by the difference between the treatment skill of your ambulance and the difficulty score of the patient, results in the deterioration of the patient being reduced by 1. (t)reating a patient with 0 deterioration implies successfully treating them in the field, and you get paid without having to lug them to the Emergency Department - a failed check means a dead patient though!

 Stressful events such as having a patient die will stress crews out, and if a crew's stress exceeds it's chill, speed will be reduced.
 Let your crews (c)hill for a full turn to recover from stress.

+To do:
+-Implement functionality for items
+-Make simulation smarter